thirumurthis/Learnings/Apisix-Zitadel/apisix-zitadel.md

 ### What is Apache Apisix?

 - Apache Apisix is opensource API Gateway based on Nginx and etcd.
-- Apache Apisix is installed to cluster using helm chart, along with Apisix Dashboard and Apisix Ingress controller.
+- In this demonstration Apache Apisix is installed to cluster using helm chart, along with Apisix Dashboard and Apisix Ingress controller.
 - This deployment is only for development and not production grade.
 For more info refer the [Apache Apisix](https://apisix.apache.org) documentation.

 ### What is Zitadel?

 - Zitadel provides identity management service along with authentication management.
-Zitadel can be installed in standalone refer [Zitadel](https://zitadel.com/docs/guides/start/quickstart) documentation.
-Custom OIDC (OpenID connect specifications) provider can also be configured in Zitadel.
+Zitadel can also be installed as standalone application, refer  [Zitadel](https://zitadel.com/docs/guides/start/quickstart) documentation.

-- Zitadel application is installed with helm chart along with UI dashboard.
-Prior to deploying Zitadel application the domain name needs to be defined, the values should be set in the configuration `ExternalDomain` and `ExternalPort` either in override values or passed in helm command.
+- In this demonstration Zitadel application is installed with helm chart along with UI dashboard.
+- Prior to deploying Zitadel application the define a domain name, this value should be set in the configuration `ExternalDomain` either in override values or passed as helm command.
-- The deployment uses Postgres db, Zitadel also supports Cockroach db.
-- When accessing Zitadel UI, default username has part of Externaldomain and a default password for very first access.
+- Zitadel can be installed with either Cockroach db or Postgres db.
+In this demonstartion Postgres db is used.
+- The `Externaldomain` value is also used as part of default username and for password check the documentation.

 ## Installing Kind Cluster

-With Docker desktop running we can use below Kind configuration file to create the cluster.
+Below yaml defines the Kind cluster configuration, with Docker desktop running we can create the the cluster with this configuration.

 Note:-
   - The ingress option is enabled in the kind cluster configuration.